fmartinache/xara/README.rst

 Note:
 ----

-Than on some systems, after installation is complete, the call for the "ker_model_builder" command may fail due to apparent permission limitations.
+If installing the module using super user privileges, on some systems, after installation is complete, the call for the "ker_model_builder" command may fail due to apparent permission limitations when not using super user privileges.
 The exact error message encountered is:

 "IOError: [Errno 13] Permission denied: '/usr/local/lib/python2.7/dist-packages/xara-0.1-py2.7.egg/EGG-INFO/requires.txt'"